+Expressions of Interest are currently being undertaken to recruit new members for the CAP group - to find out more click here.
 The Mackay HHS Consumer Advisory Partners (CAP) was established in March 2016 comprises of ten members who represent the views of consumers, carers and community members from diverse and hard-to-reach groups who access the services provided by the Mackay HHS.

 The CAP provides a structured partnership between the HHS and the local communities which the organisation serves.
 Members of the CAP provide suggestions and guidance to the organisation on matters relating to patient safety and quality, patient experience and emerging local community health trends.

 - The CAP is the overarching consumer group for the Mackay HHS with its membership representing the geographical catchment area of the HHS as ‘one organisation’.

 - To provide input into healthcare, based on experience, interests and personal experiences, from across the Mackay HHS catchment area; Mackay, Sarina, Whitsundays, Bowen, Collinsville, Glenden, Moranbah, Dysart, Middlemount and Clermont.

 - Identify opportunities for Mackay HHS to improve the patient experience and strengthen connections with consumers and the local community.